 Anna Sampson is an autodidactic, photographic artist who shoots and prints exclusively on film and polaroid.
-A graduate in Fine Art from Chelsea College of Arts (2015), her work has showcased at Doomed Gallery (London) 2017; Turner Contemporary in Margate; Parallel in Vienna and The Untitled Space in New York.
-Anna has also featured in acclaimed cult publications as Dazed, i-D, Purple Fashion and The Face.
+In her work, she employs a queer erotic gaze, whilst playing with representations of the body, gender, and power; and exploring the interplay of fetishism and sedition.
+A graduate in Fine Art from Chelsea College of Arts (2015), and UCL (2021), her work has showcased at Doomed Gallery in London; Turner Contemporary in Margate; and overseas in cities such as Paris, Vienna, Valencia and New York.
+Anna has also featured in acclaimed cult publications as Dazed, i-D, Another, Purple Fashion and The Face.

-Her work is borne out of a lifelong fascination with the body ‘as both a site of fetishization and transience, on which power struggles are played out.’

-Her art seeks to harness the erotic potential of the (female) body whilst exploring the various strategies of negation and resistance employed through performance and representation.
+Her work is borne out of a lifelong fascination with the body ‘as both a site of fetishisation and transience, on which power struggles are played out,’ and her art seeks to harness the erotic potential of the body whilst exploring the various strategies of negation and resistance employed through performance and representation.
 Anna’s work is motivated by life experience, and all her work is heavily informed by intersectional feminism - specifically the intersection of gender and sexuality with race, class and the politics of the personal – and is further supported by academic inquiry.
-In this instance, she hopes that her recent postgraduate study of Gender & Sexuality at UCL will continue to inspire and inform her art (and vice versa) with the ultimate goal of working towards social justice for those who are marginalized and oppressed by the patriarchy.
+In this instance, she hopes that her recent postgraduate study of Gender & Sexuality at UCL will continue to inspire and inform her art (and vice versa) with the ultimate goal of working towards social justice for those who are marginalised and oppressed by the patriarchy.
 Her full archive is with the UK Leather & Fetish Archive at Bishopsgate Institute.

 Zines sold out at the LN-CC, Claire de Rouen and the Photographer's Gallery (bookstore).